-It’s all about effective information storing.
+It’s all about effective information consolidation, storing and access.
 Uncategorized data is assigned to different platforms and systems.
-As a consequence, finding wanted data brings a lot of troubles – user needs to know what data he administers, where it is located (and whether he has proper access), finally how to take them out.
+As a consequence, finding required data is challenging – users need to know which data is administered, where the data is located (and whether they have proper access), and finally, how to remove data.

-The three-stage ETL process and the ETL tools implementing the concept might be a response for the needs described above.
+The three-stage ETL process and the ETL tools implementing the concept are a potential solution for the needs described above.

-The ‘ETL’ shortcut comes from 'Extract, transform, and load' – the words that describe the idea of the system.
-The ETL tools were created to improve and facilitate data warehousing.
+ETL stands for 'Extract, Transform, and Load' – these words describe the idea of the system.
+ETL tools were created to improve and facilitate data warehousing.

 - Build reference data